Hawaii vacation rental tax guide

 Hawaii imposes GET on business activity in the state.
 The tax is applied to the gross income received by the person engaging in the business activity.
 TAT is applied to gross rental proceeds, e.g., charges for accommodations, including mandatory resort fees and maintenance fees, such as cleaning fees and management fees.
 Gross rental proceeds do not include charges for guest amenities such as meals, telephone calls, and laundry services.

 What happens when my short-term rental marketplace (such as Airbnb or HomeAway/Vrbo) collects taxes for me?

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental marketplaces collect Hawaii short-term rental taxes for you when the listing is booked, but not all do.
+While short-term rental platforms such as Airbnb and Vrbo collect taxes on behalf of their hosts in many states, they’re not allowed to do so in Hawaii.
 If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.